Loud (esports)

-Loud (stylized as LOUD) is a Brazilian esports organisation with teams competing in Free Fire, Fortnite, League of Legends and Valorant.
+Loud (stylized in all caps) is a Brazilian esports organization with teams competing in Free Fire, League of Legends, Valorant and Brawl Stars.
 Founded in 2019, LOUD is the esports organization with the largest number of followers on social media in Brazil and the second largest in the world.
-In 2022, LOUD's Valorant team won Best Esports Team at Esports Awards and The Game Awards.
+LOUD's Valorant team won 2022 Valorant Champions and Best Esports Team at Esports Awards and The Game Awards.

 History

 LOUD was created on February 28, 2019 by YouTuber Bruno "PlayHard" Oliveira along with entrepreneurs Jean Ortega and Mathew Ho.
 Since the beginning, LOUD has focused on creating videos on YouTube and popularizing its players and influencers.
 Being one of the pioneers of this model in Brazil, LOUD became the first Brazilian esports organization to reach 1 billion views.

 On October 28, 2022, LOUD announced the digital influencer Iran Ferreira, better known as Luva de Pedreiro, as an ambassador.
 Before joining LOUD, Iran was already popularly known around the world, especially in the football scene, where he has already received attention from players like Neymar and Cristiano Ronaldo.